 FactorCould be handled async?
 RescheduleNo CancelYes | ||

 The golden rule: if the appointment still matters, reschedule.
-If it doesn't, cancel cleanly.
+If you need to push it out with no fixed date yet, our guide on how to postpone an appointment covers that scenario.
+If the meeting no longer makes sense, cancel cleanly.
 Either way, communicate early and be honest about the reason.

 How to Reschedule an Appointment Professionally